nasz8f/4330-7330_Final_Project/C#.md

  * C# supports both value and reference types.
 When a variable is declared using one of the basic, built-in data types or a user defined structure, it is a value type.
 An exception is the string data type, which is a reference type.
 A value type stores its contents in memory allocated on the stack.
 In contrast, a reference type, such as an instance of a class or an array, is allocated in a different area of memory called the heap.

 * New value types can be created in C#.
-With user-defined types, use new to invoke the default constructor.
+With user-defined types, you can use new to invoke the default constructor.

 _____________________________________________________________________________________________________________________________________________